-After giving effect to the offering contemplated by this prospectus, the Preferred Stock Conversion and the Stock Split, Stronghold Inc. will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares is exercised in full), and the Stronghold Unit Holders will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares is exercised in full) and all of the Class V common stock.
+After giving effect to the offering contemplated by this prospectus and the Preferred Stock Conversion, Stronghold Inc. will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares is exercised in full), and the Stronghold Unit Holders will own an approximate % interest in Stronghold LLC (or % if the underwriters' option to purchase additional shares is exercised in full) and all of the Class V common stock.
 Please see "Principal Stockholders."